polterguy/polterguy.github.io/documentation/magic/index.md

 ```

 The **[keyId]** is the ID of the public cryptography key, and the **[username]** is the username of the
-user you want to associate withthe public key.
+user you want to associate with the public key.
 Invoking this endpoint allows the specified user to authenticate
-towards the backend using a _"cryptography challenge"_, implying zero username/password, but allowing the user
+towards the backend using a _"cryptography challenge"_, implying zero username/password, allowing the user
-to authenticate using his private cryptography key instead.
+to authenticate using his private cryptography key instead, by giving the client a _"cryptography challenge"_
+the client is assumed to be able to cryptographically sign using his or her own private key.

 #### PUT magic/system/crypto/deassociate-user